nolo2k9/Sha256_Sha512/README.md

 As established above message processing takes place by taking eah block of 1024 bits and the previous processing result.
 Each message block is expanded into 80 words, with each having a size of 64 bits [13].
 The next part of the algorithm consists of several <b>rounds</b> [13].
 Rounds take a word, the output of the previous round and a constant in this case a 512 constant.
 Similar to processes the first round has no previous round to input.
 In this case it uses the the final output from the previous message processing[13].

-When the Round is given the 3 inputs that it needs it processes them and outputs a value of 512 bits[13].
-This operation is then repeated for 80 rounds.
+When the Round is given the 3 inputs that it needs it processes them and outputs a value of 512 bits[13] and is then repeated for 80 rounds[13].
 When the 80 rounds have been finished the final output is added to the result of the previous <b>message</b>[13].
 ***
 ![Processing Sha512](./Images/processing.jpg)\
 &nbsp;